 How to get to the Amalfi Coast?

 I first took a train to Naples then hopped on another train, the Circumvesuviana, to Sorrento.
 Once I arrived in Naples Centrale train station I went one floor down to reach the Circumvesuvian Train.
 Italian high speed trains between large cities are quite classy these days, but the Circumvesuviana is like a step back in time – a bit more rickety and there is no air con.
 Tickets cost €3.60 ($4) and it takes between 50 min and 1h 10 min all the way to the end: Sorrento.
-Sometimes, I don’t have a seat, and am squished in with lots of others, so I take care of my valuables.
+Sometimes, I don’t have a seat, and am squished in with lots of others, so I watch out for my valuables.
+If you’re wondering what to pack, here’s a great list of what to pack for Italy.
 I use Sorrento as my base for discovery.
 It’s easier.

 13 Things to See and Do on the Amalfi Coast